petli/petli.github.io/til/_posts/2016-08-03-ubuntu-upgrade-disunity.md

 in Gnome.

 The first thing that happens in the Unity session is that the release upgrade notification pops up.
-Accepting the ugprade the GUI-based upgrade happily started, noting that all packages was already downloaded and setting off installing them.
+Accepting the upgrade the GUI-based process happily started, noting that all packages was already downloaded and setting off installing them.